j9t/little-books/manuscript/html-css-coding-guidelines.md

 ## Summary

-This has been a little, rather tiny, treatise on coding guidelines.
-Although short, it covered several key ideas:
+This has been a brief treatise on coding guidelines.
+Although short, it covers several key ideas:

 Coding guidelines govern how we write code.

-Coding guidelines directly help consistency, and through that, indirectly, impact usability, collaboration, and maintainability.
+Coding guidelines help consistency, and through that, indirectly, impact usability, collaboration, and maintainability.

 Coding guidelines are important.

 The main ingredients of a coding guideline are: what (not) to do within a particular scope, examples, and an explanation.

-Coding guidelines can deal with preference or with quality.
+Coding guidelines can target preference or quality.

 Coding guidelines can be descriptive, prescriptive, or both.

-Coding guidelines must be communicated, enforced and reviewed.
+Coding guidelines must be communicated, enforced, and reviewed.

 And, there are some solid coding guidelines out there.

-At Google we used to say, “the point of having style guidelines is to have a common vocabulary so people can concentrate on what you’re saying rather than on how you’re saying it.”
+At Google we used to say, “the point of having style guidelines is to have a common vocabulary so people can concentrate on _what_ you’re saying rather than on _how_ you’re saying it.”
 I hope that despite the brevity of this pamphlet, you, too, can now help your team concentrate on what you’re saying, a little better.